JohannesBergerSiroky/JohnOS/README.md

 I think that the computer which was used was from 2006-2008, and I guess it was a Lenovo or a HP computer.
-Moreover, my testing of the kernel heap is almost finished and there is a multitasking stub which might work in it's own ways.
+Moreover, my testing of the kernel heap is almost finished and there is a multitasking stub which might work but not as a fully functional multitasking part of the kernel.
 However those two files will be changed later.
 The ehci linked list file is finished and can be tested after the function kmem_allocate has been fully tested.

+This kernel has an array which is a substitute of a tree where all the files and directories are listed.
+A directory in there can show up two times.
+One time it is showed up as a child of a parent directory, and the other time it has a % mark in front of it which means that it is showed up as a parent directory.
+This file is quite small as of now so don't make too many files and directories in the buildimage.sh file.

 To build: